ChevyRay/chevyray.dev/content/blog/2024-08-07-how-this-site-is-made/index.md

 The most boring choice of the three is my tried-and-true coding font of choice, [Fira Code](https://github.com/tonsky/FiraCode).
-I've been using this font as my main programming font for almost 10 years now, and every time I try to switch I find myself coming back to it.
+I've been using this font as my main programming font for many years now, and every time I try to switch I find myself coming back to it.

 Last year I did a blind run of [codingfont.com](https://www.codingfont.com/) to see if maybe there was some other font out there that was more suited to me.